Thacker Pass Mine Fact Sheet

 The future demand for lithium is truly staggering….
 Battery demand is rising at the rate of one to two new lithium mines per year, growing to two to three mines per year by 2020.” — Mike Kobler, CEO, American Lithium

 - Lithium Americas Corp. is a Canadian company.
-They plan to mine nearly 6,000 acres in Thacker Pass, Nevada, creating an open pit roughly one half mile across and 2.3 miles long, with associated tailings piles and processing facilities.
+They, and their subsidiary Lithium Nevada Corporation, plan to mine nearly 6,000 acres in Thacker Pass, Nevada, creating an open pit roughly one half mile across and 2.3 miles long, with associated tailings piles and processing facilities.

 - Future mine expansions could triple the mine size to over 17,000 acres.